e999b3/tyrX/README.md

 ## Usage

-Once loaded into the Revit environment, the core application of **tyrX** will search for classes that implement the `IExternalCommand` interface within the compiled `r25.dll` assembly.
+Once loaded into the Revit environment, the core application of **tyrX** will search for classes that implement the `IExternalCommand` interface within the compiled `rX.dll` assembly.
 These classes will then be loaded and recognized as add-ins within Revit.

 ### Pre-compiled F# Scripts
 In the root folder, you will find two F# scripts: